 Enjoy a Fort Lewis country breakfast, then hit the quiet back roads of the George Washington National Forest.
 Our bikes normally outnumber cars during long sections of this day's route.
 Cycling through this lightly populated region, you will enjoy beautiful views of mountain rivers and forests, and a couple of quiet mountain communities.
 A few challenging climbs will punctuate the day's ramble.
 You will be pleasantly exhausted by the time you arrive back at Fort Lewis Lodge for a second evening of serenity.

-Our final day takes us to more beautiful roads in the G. W. National Forest lead us to a mountain pass which returns us to the Shenandoah Valley, where final catered lunch and showers await, prior to departure.
+Our final day takes us to more beautiful roads in the G. W. National Forest, leading us to a mountain pass which returns us to the Shenandoah Valley.
+Back at Frederick House, a final catered lunch and showers await, prior to departure.
 Extend your stay in Virginia to explore the southern high country or to venture northward into Shenandoah National Park.

 What's Included in Your Tour Price

 4 nights at unique country inns and downtown hotels

 Dinner on Nights 1, 3 & 4; All lunches; All breakfasts; Snacks; and hors d'eourves most nights.

 Services of Expert Local Guides

 Carolina Tailwinds maintains a guest to guide maximum ratio of 7:1 on all our tours.
 Guides are ready to show you the hidden wonders of each and every destination.

 Service of 1 – 2 support vans on route every day.

 Complimentary Airport Transportation from Roanoke